 Does AWS provide solutions and compliance documentation to help with CMMC 2.0 compliance?

-AWS has released the NIST SP 800-171 Customer Responsibility Matrix (CRM) which aligns with the CMMC 2.0 Level 2 Advanced and provides a breakdown of the NIST SP 800-171 security controls that customers can inherit from AWS by using the Compliant Framework for Federal and DoD Workloads in AWS GovCloud (US).
+The AWS CMMC Customer Package provides a breakdown of the CMMC Level 2 / NIST SP 800-171 security controls that customers can inherit from AWS by using the AWS Landing Zone Accelerator in the AWS GovCloud (US).

-The AWS NIST SP 800-171 CRM package is available for customer download in AWS Artifact in both the AWS Standard and the AWS GovCloud (US) regions.
+The AWS CMMC Customer Package is available for customer download in AWS Artifact in both the AWS Standard and the AWS GovCloud (US) regions.

 Does AWS Professional Services support customers in meeting their CMMC compliance requirements?

 Yes.
-AWS Professional Services consultants are trained on the Compliant Framework for Federal and DoD Workloads in AWS GovCloud (US), and are able to support customer implementations that address CMMC compliance challenges.
+AWS Professional Services consultants are trained on the AWS Landing Zone Accelerator in the AWS GovCloud (US), and are able to support customer implementations that address CMMC compliance challenges.